 Generative AI is a rapidly growing field with various models emerging, each with its own unique strengths and ideal use cases.
 At their core, generative models work by capturing the patterns and structure within data, whether it’s images, text, music, or any other form.
 By understanding these patterns, they can then generate new, similar data that often looks realistic.

 However, despite this common working principle, different generative models vary significantly in their architecture, training, capabilities, and variations.
-We will explore the most impactful types of generative AI models and uncover how they work.
+We will explore the most popular generative AI models and uncover how they work.

 Variational Autoencoders (VAEs)